Noam Federman

 Noam Federman (נועם פדרמן; born October 25, 1969, in Jerusalem) is a religious-Orthodox right-wing Israeli Jew in Hebron, and a former leader of the terrorist Kach Party, which he has been involved with since he was 14.
-He has been held in administrative detention several times.
+He has been held in administrative detention several times, by the Israeli forces, in order to prevent terror against Arabs.
 Federman hosts a weekly Internet program called "Federman Without Censor".
 It can be heard on the Hebrew section of the Jewish Task Force's website.
 JTF funds his political activities in Israel.

 Biography

 Noam Federman's father, David Federman (1909-1980), a Betar activist turned Lehi fighter, was arrested by the British during the British Mandate for Palestine and interned in Africa for his Jewish nationalist activism, where he shared a cell with Yitzhak Shamir, a future prime minister.
 Federman was raised on stories of that period, and considers his own beliefs similar to those of Avraham Stern.
 When he was asked if the similarity between the wartime group's activities and those of his own group was violence against Arabs, he replied, "Hitting the enemy is not a bad thing.”

 Federman is a radical settler activist associated with the outlawed Kach party, of which he was one time spokesman.
 A few hours after news of the assassination of Kach leader Meir Kahane reached Israel, two elderly Palestinians, Mohammed Ali (73) and Mariam Suleiman Hassan (71), were gunned down in an incident ascribed to Kach militants.
 Federman was quoted as saying that the slayings had been committed as revenge by Kahane supporters, and that more violence was in the pipeline.

 After his fellow Hebronite settler Baruch Goldstein machine-gunned 29 Palestinians at prayer in the Cave of the Patriarchs Massacre, Federman paid tribute hailing him as a holy hero, stating 'The act itself was one of greatness.
 It was a great act of sanctifying the Name (God).'
-He openly expressed his satisfaction at the assassination of Prime Minister Yitzhak Rabin, and was investigated for incitement against Binjamin Netanyahu after the latter signed accords with the Palestinians, whom he advocates expelling from both the West Bank and Gaza Strip.
+He openly expressed his satisfaction at the assassination of Prime Minister Yitzhak Rabin, and was investigated for incitement against Benjamin Netanyahu after the latter signed accords with the Palestinians, whom he advocates expelling from both the West Bank and Gaza Strip.

 On 1 September 1998, Federman was charged on suspicion of having kicked a Hebronite, Mamoun Ja'abri, in the stomach and then spitting on him, and also of assault of a United States Embassy worker.

 On 24 May 2002, his brother, Eli Federman, while on duty as a security guard outside the Studio49 Tel Aviv nightclub, shot and killed a suicide car bomber just seconds before he could drive his vehicle into the crowded club, preventing many deaths.
 Anchorman David Witztum, reporting the incident, contrasted Eli's behavior to that of his radical brother.
 Eli described his actions thus:

 I fired one bullet at him.
 He fell out of the car and blew up.
 After the blast, I shot him twice in the head, and then moved closer and emptied the rest of the clip into his head.'